pali-english/pali-english.github.io/README.md

 Swiftly strive, learn to be wise!
 Purged of stains, flawless,
 you’ll not come again to rebirth and old age.

+    So karohi dīpamattano,
+        So: that, such, so
+        karohi: make, do (from "karoti" - to do, make)
+        dīpamattano: island of oneself (dīpa - island, attano - oneself)

+    Khippaṁ vāyama paṇḍito bhava;
+        Khippaṁ: quickly, swiftly
+        vāyama: strive, effort (from "vāyamati" - to strive, make an effort)
+        paṇḍito: wise, learned
+        bhava: be, become (from "bhavati" - to become, be)

+    Niddhantamalo anaṅgaṇo,
+        Niddhantamalo: purged of stains, spotless (niddhanta - removed, expelled; malo - stains, dirt)
+        anaṅgaṇo: flawless, without blemish (an- prefix indicates negation, aṅgaṇa - blemish, fault)

+    Na punaṁ jātijaraṁ upehisi.
+        Na: not
+        punaṁ: again
+        jātijaraṁ: birth and old age (jāti - birth, jara - old age)
+        upehisi: will come/go to (from "upehiti" - to go towards, approach)

 Anupubbena medhāvī,
 thokaṁ thokaṁ khaṇe khaṇe;